numenta/NAB/README.md

     cd /path/to/nab
     python run.py
+    python setup.py develop (for now)

-This will produce results files for the desired anomaly detection methods; the user is prompted which algorithm(s) to run.
+This will produce results files for the anomaly detection methods.
 Included in the repo are the Numenta anomaly detection method, as well as methods from the [Etsy Skyline](https://github.com/etsy/skyline) anomaly detection library, and a random detector.
-This will also pass those results files to the analyze_results.py script to generate final NAB scores.
+This will also pass those results files to the scoring script to generate final NAB scores.

-##### Run your detector

-To run your own detector (named 'DUT' for detector under test), first create a folder in the nab detectors directory:

-    cd /path/to/nab/detectors
-    mkdir DUT

-This folder should contain all scripts necessary to run your detector.
-To run properly on the NAB corpus, your algorithm must meet the specs laid out below in the "Detector Results datafiles" section.

-Running NAB as instructed above will allow you the option of selecting which detector(s) to run.
-When prompted, enter `DUT` and you’re good to go!
+For details on how to run your own detector please see the [NAB writeup](https://drive.google.com/a/numenta.com/file/d/0B1_XUjaAXeV3NlRobXhJVHg0LVU/view?usp=sharing).

+To view a description of the command line options please enter

+	python run.py --help

 Once NAB is finalized (not yet!) to replicate results exactly you will need a specific version of NuPIC: